 Excessive alcohol consumption completes the trio of beverages that are bad for your bones.
 Going OTT on the tipples interferes with the calcium status quo in the body, which is vitally important for sustaining healthy bones.
 To make matters worse, drinking to excess can also negatively affect the production of vitamin D – another bone-building nutrient that supports the absorption of calcium.
 In one study, researchers found women, aged between 67 and 90, who consumed more than six drinks per day experienced greater bone loss than their female counterparts who drank minimallyvi.
 Be mindful the National Drinking Guidelines advise men and women to drink no more than 14 units per week.
 In addition to this, why not use smaller glasses for your tipples, too?
 Your bones (and head) will thank you for it.
-Find out more about alcohol and bone health here.

 Not moving enough